What is the fate of Hawking evaporation in gravity theories with higher curvature terms?

-By the time the horizon almost crosses the excision, the Ricci scalar at the apparent horizon has grown by more than two orders of magnitude compared to its initial value.
+By the time the horizon almost crosses the excision, the Ricci scalar at the apparent horizon has grown by almost two orders of magnitude compared to its initial value.
 In this regime the curvature converges well for different resolutions until $t=2569.0$~\cite{companion}.
 This suggests that a large curvature region located just across the excision is emerging out of the apparent horizon.
 We have indication that the curvature loses convergence only in the very last time steps before the simulation stops (approximately at $t=2569.6$).
+Furthermore, by tracing null rays backwards in time during the last stages of the simulations~\cite{companion}, we have checked that the \emph{event} horizon follows the same behavior of the apparent horizon, confirming the general picture.
 Unfortunately, the curvature singularity (which exists also at $t=0$ inside the BH, just as in the GR case) is always located inside the excision boundary, so with this formalism we cannot access the region where $\RR$ actually diverges.
 Nevertheless, the level curves in Fig.~\ref{fig:RicciColorPlot} show that the region of high curvature expands following the behavior of the excision boundary, in particular the high-curvature region quickly moves outwards in the last stages of the simulations.
-This suggests that the radius of the curvature singularity (that for the minimum-mass solution is initially already very close to the outer boundary of the elliptic region~\cite{companion}) expands tracking the evolution of elliptic boundary, thus supporting the hypothesis of the formation of a naked singularity.
+This suggests that the radius of the curvature singularity (that for the minimum-mass solution is initially already close to the outer boundary of the elliptic region~\cite{companion}) expands tracking the evolution of elliptic boundary, thus supporting the hypothesis of the formation of a naked singularity.